Stand Atlantic

-Stand Atlantic are an Australian pop punk band from Sydney, formed in 2012.
-The band consists of vocalist/guitarist Bonnie Fraser, guitarist David Potter, bassist Miki Rich, and drummer Jonno Panichi.

-Stand Atlantic gained prominence in the Australian music scene with the release of their demo EPs, Catalyst (2013) and A Place Apart (2015).
-The band signed with Rude Records in 2017 and released the single "Coffee at Midnight", which landed them positive reviews.
-They released an EP, Sidewinder, in September 2017.
-Their debut album, Skinny Dipping, was released in October 2018.
-Their second album, Pink Elephant, was released on 7 August 2020.
-Their third album, F.E.A.R., was released on 6 May 2022.
+Stand Atlantic are an Australian pop punk band from Sydney, formed in 2012, consisting of vocalist/rhythm guitarist Bonnie Fraser, lead guitarist David Potter, bassist Miki Rich, and drummer Jonno Panichi.
+The band gained prominence in the Australian music scene with the release of their demo EPs, Catalyst (2013) and A Place Apart (2015).
+Ever since signing with Hopeless Records in September 2018, they have released four studio albums, Skinny Dipping (2018), Pink Elephant (2020), F.E.A.R.
+(2022), and Was Here (2024).

 History

-Formation and early EPs (2012–2017)
+2012–2013: Formation as What It's Worth

 In 2012, friends Bonnie Fraser (lead vocals/rhythm guitar) and Arthur Ng (lead guitar), joined by David Potter (bass) and Jordan Jansons (drums) formed a band under the name What It's Worth.
 The four-piece pop punk band began recording material, and released their debut single, "Bulletproof Vest" in December 2012.
 In May 2013, they released their debut demo EP, Catalyst via physical and online platforms, followed by the release of their next single, "Romeo".
 It was accompanied by two national tours of Australia in support of their debut EP.